-No regulatory limit in Ontario determines what lead concentration constitutes a "lead-containing material."
+Currently, no regulatory limit in Ontario determines what lead concentration constitutes a "lead-containing material."
 On October 21, 2010, Health Canada, under the Hazardous Products Act, stated that the lead content in surface-coating materials, furniture, toys and other articles for children should not exceed 90 mg/kg (0.009%, 90 ppm).
-However, this is intended for importing or selling products within Canada.
-Therefore, this is not to be misconstrued as a limit established to define a lead-containing material or a limitation with respect to lead on construction projects.
+However, this is intended for the importation or sale of products within Canada.
+Therefore, this is not to be misconstrued as a limit established to define a lead-containing material or a limit with respect to lead on construction projects.

 The Environmental Abatement Council of Canada (EACC) has also developed the "Lead Guideline for Construction, Renovation, Maintenance or Repair" dated October 2014, which discusses the classification, handling, disturbance and removal of lead-containing materials.
-For this guideline, paints or surface coatings containing less than or equal to 0.1% lead by weight (1000 mg/kg or 1000 ppm) are considered low-level lead paints or surface coatings.
+For the purpose of this guideline, paints or surface coatings containing less than or equal to 0.1% lead by weight (1000 mg/kg or 1000 ppm) are considered low-level lead paints or surface coatings.
 If these materials (and their respective surfaces) are disturbed in a non-aggressive manner and performed using adequate dust control procedures, then worker protection from the inhalation of lead is not required.

-Furthermore, paints or surface coatings containing greater than 0.1% lead by weight are considered lead-containing paints or surface coatings.
+Furthermore, paints or surface coatings containing greater than 0.1% lead by weight are considered leadcontaining paints or surface coatings.
 If these materials (and their respective surfaces) are disturbed, appropriate lead abatement procedures must always be followed.